hdp1972be-svg/ringbuff/README.md

 ## No benchmarks against competitors.

 It is not the goal of this project to be the fastest SPSC ring in existence.
 It aims to be fast, predictable, dependency-free, and easy to reason about.

+## DOCS

+All info, use cases, benchmarks and others are in the docs folder

 ## Call sequence